misje/opencti-wazuh-connector/docs/source/opencti.rst

-Domain objects, commonly referred to as :term:`SDOs <SDO>`, are most :term:`STIX` objects that are not observables: attack patterns, identities, inidents, locations, malware, reports, tools, vulnerabilites etc.
+Domain objects, commonly referred to as :term:`SDOs <SDO>`, are most :term:`STIX` objects that are not observables: attack patterns, identities, incidents, locations, malware, reports, tools, vulnerabilities etc.

 .. _indicator: